Portable generators are incredible tools – they bring power into the field or keep your home up and running during an outage.

 It’s important to consider the thickness, or gauge, of the electrical cords you’re using with your appliances.
 Heavy-duty appliances that draw a high wattage, such as refrigerators and freezers, will need a higher-gauge extension cord to prevent electrical wear and tear that could ultimately lead to danger.

-If you find any nicks or damage to your extension cords, replace them immediately rather than trying to get one more use out of them.
+If you find any nicks or damage to your generator extension cords, replace them immediately rather than trying to get one more use out of them.

 Safety is Key with Portable Generators!